British Rail Class 745: History

-The interiors of the units feature USB and plug points, air conditioning, free WiFi, passenger information screens, larger accessible areas, bicycle storage areas and include digital seat reservation displays.
-All trains have a low floor making the train more accessible for wheelchairs and pushchairs.
-In comparison with the 745/1 units, the 745/0 units include first class accommodation, tables and a bistro.
-A trolley service also operates on certain trains.
+The interiors of the units feature USB and plug points, air conditioning, free wi-fi, passenger information screens, larger accessible areas, bicycle storage areas and include digital seat reservation displays.
+All trains have low floors, making the train more accessible for wheelchairs and pushchairs.
+In comparison with the 745/1 units, the 745/0s include first class accommodation, tables and a bistro; a trolley service also operates on certain trains.